Driving the Highwood Pass—The Highest Paved Road in Canada

 - Go to the park’s website for more information.

-Check out 10 more great Canadian road trips.
+Now that you know what it’s like to drive the Highwood Pass, check out 10 more great Canadian road trips.